Kong/docs.konghq.com/docs/templates/explanation-template.md

 ---
-title: Noun or nouns describing your subject
+title: About <noun or nouns describing your subject>
 content_type: explanation

 # Optional values.
 Uncomment any that apply to your document.